lewishardie/may23-t3w8-codealong/README.md

     - [ ] API that uses other HTTP verbs (eg. fetch with POST/PUT/DELETE)

 ## Thursday

-Goals:
-    - React app code-along

 - Definite goals:
     - [x] Manage an API URL via gloabl state and via ENV variables
-        - [ ] Improve our package.json command or setup a .env file to use ENV variables
+        - [x] Improve our package.json command or setup a .env file to use ENV variables
-        - [ ] Improve our Netlify to use ENV variables
+        - [x] Improve our Netlify to use ENV variables
-    - [ ] Render data from gloabl state
+    - [x] Render data from gloabl state
-        - [ ] Should update when global state updates
+        - [x] Should update when global state updates

 - Nice-to haves:
-    - [ ] CSS framework (eg. React Bootstrap)
+    - [x] CSS framework (eg. React Bootstrap)
     - [ ] API that uses other HTTP verbs (eg. fetch with POST/PUT/DELETE)

+## Saturday

+- Definite goals:
+    - [ ]  Pokemon team CRUD
+        - [ ] Add and remove Pokemon from team
+        - [x] Save them to locastorage

+local storage styles
+    -